Skip to main content

 The reasoning vs non-reasoning gap

-Here's the most interesting pattern in the data.
-Claude Opus 4.6 scores 82.0 on coding — essentially tied with GPT-5.4 at 82.3.
-But Opus 4.6 is a non-reasoning model.
+Claude Opus 4.6 scores 79.3 on coding — now ahead of GPT-5.4 at 76.1.
+And Opus 4.6 is a non-reasoning model.
 It doesn't use chain-of-thought at inference time.
 GPT-5.4 does.

-That means Opus is matching a reasoning model's coding output without the extra compute step.
+That means Opus is beating a reasoning model's coding output without the extra compute step.
 For latency-sensitive applications like autocomplete or interactive coding assistants, that matters.
 Reasoning models think before they respond, and that delay adds up when you're waiting for suggestions every few keystrokes.

 Best open-weight model for coding